ndiamant/blackboxProject/INSTRUCTIONS.md

 Plyj only works in Python 2.

 ## Structure
-The most fundamental of the programs is payloadReader.py
+The most fundamental of the programs is payloadReader.py.
+In general, payloadReader.py is used to take an index file from whitebox (like "index-2016-01-08") and a corresponding payload file ("payload-2016-01-08") and separate the java files contained in the payload.
+To get individual index and payload files, you can scp from the whitebox server: ```$ scp USER@white.kent.ac.uk:/data/compile-inputs/payload-2016-01-08 ~/target/directory```. ([fileGrouper.py](#filegrouper.py) will do it automatically).

+### payloadReader.py

+### fileGrouper.py